Ashanti Flaunts Major Skin In Cut-Out Swimsuit With Plunge Neckline As She Puts On Angel Wings

 In the span of two short videos, Ashanti flaunted major skin while rocking a cut-out swimsuit.
 The suit featured a halter-style top with a thong-cut bottom.
-But more noticeable were the glittering accents that decorated the suit, which also had a plunge neckline with a giant cut-out on her chest.
+But more noticeable were the glittering accents that decorated the suit, which also had a plunge neckline with a giant cutout on her chest.

 In addition, the swimsuit had two sheer panels on the sides.
 Ashanti completed her look with a headpiece with a blue jewel in the center, as she rocked light blue sneakers.
 During the clip, it’s clear that the singer is revved up for her birthday, and was seen laughing as she put on a pair of angel wings.
 The wings were hot pink and light blue.
 She twirled around quickly to give fans a 360-degree look at her ensemble.